Renaissance Revival architecture: Baroque influences on the Renaissance Revival

 In the British Raj in 1880, the façades of the 1777 Writers' building in Kolkata were redesigned in the Renaissance Revival style then popular in colonial India, though this version was remarkable in its unique design.
 Loggias of Serlian arches deceptively form an almost Indian appearance, yet they sit beneath a mansard roof.
-In what at first glance appears an Indian building, on closer examination shows a Historicist example of Classical Palladianism combined with the French Renaissance, a uniquely distinctive interpretation of the Renaissance Revival style.
+In what at first glance appears to be an Indian building, on closer examination shows a Historicist example of Classical Palladianism combined with the French Renaissance, a uniquely distinctive interpretation of the Renaissance Revival style.